 Describe the problem in the context of extant literature…

 The Spring Gardens Moravian Church in Antigua began its mission and ministry in April 1756.
 This was twenty-four years after arriving in the Danish West Indies having heard from an enslaved man, Anthony, of the plight of black people in the islands.
-While in St. Thomas, they heard that similar conditions existed in the other island.
+While in St. Thomas, they heard similar conditions existed in the other island.
 This started the quest to expand the mission.
 Antigua was the first attempt outside the Danish islands (For the Brethren's Society for the furtherance of the gospel among the heathen, 1853).

 Over the year since 1756, Spring Gardens made significant strides (For the Brethren's Society for the furtherance of the gospel among the heathen, 1853).
-By the early 1800s, enslaved people in Antigua were attending school at Spring Gardens.
+By the early 1800s, enslaved people in Antigua attended Spring Gardens.
 A teachers’ college was later created to support the thrust to empower enslaved people.
-The Moravians were passionate about education and ensured that the enslaved people were educated so that they could read the Bible.
+The Moravians were passionate about education and ensured that the enslaved people were educated to read the Bible.

 Spring Gardens Moravian Church was a significant community of faith in the worship life of the nation as important national events were held there and many groups and organizations visited to celebrate their events.
 In 2000, the average attendance for the year was about 500.
 Nineteen years later, the average attendance was 264.
 That number was much lower in 2022 (157) given the added challenge of the COVID-19 pandemic.
 Average attendance is used as the measurement as official membership records are not adjusted to reflect a lack of attendance.
 In nineteen years, average attendance dropped by almost 50%.
 At that rate, all things being equal, Spring Gardens will be relegated to beautiful memory.
 Even if they can maintain that average attendance, the economic realities of supporting their current physical infrastructure and location which they have inhabited for over 260 years, are daunting.
 It is reasonable to wonder if this precipitous decline is also represented in the wider Moravian Church in Antigua.